jazzband/django-cookie-consent/docs/usage.rst

 Asking users for cookie consent in templates
 --------------------------------------------

+.. warning:: The instructions below refer to the legacy integration.
+See :ref:`javascript` for an updated approach.

 ``django-cookie-consent`` can show website visitors a cookie consent message.
 This message informs users that the website uses cookies and requests their consent to store them.
 The script responsible for displaying the message is